bergerbd/bergerbd.github.io/_pages/home.markdown

 author_profile: true
 classes: wide
 ---

-I am a research assistant and member of the [software engineering group](http://www.informatik.uni-bremen.de/st/index.php?language=en) at the [University of Bremen](https://www.uni-bremen.de) in Germany.
+In September 2021, I left the [University of Bremen](https://www.uni-bremen.de), where I was a research assistant and member of the [software engineering group](http://www.informatik.uni-bremen.de/st/index.php?language=en).
+Now, I am a lecturer at the [Hamburg University of Technology](https://www.tuhh.de/alt/tuhh/startpage.html) where I am part of the [Computer Engineering Group](https://www.tuhh.de/es/ce.html) at the (Institute of Embedded Systems](https://www.tuhh.de/es/home.html).

 ## Current Research
 Currently, I am working on different ideas in the area of software security